touhidul7/Britto-Extractor/README.md

 1. Create a data set named `Rangpur Schools` in the extension.
 2. Search for schools on Facebook.
 3. Select the data set `Rangpur Schools` and click **Extract**.
-4. Repeat the search and extraction process as needed.
+4. Repeat the search and extraction process as needed (all results are appended, no duplicates).

-5. Open **All Data Sets** to view or copy all collected data.
+5. Open the **Data Set** tab in the popup to view all collected data as a table.

-6. You can also reset the data set if you want to start fresh.
+6. Use the **Copy Data** button for instant clipboard copy (with success message).
+7. Use **Reset Data** to instantly clear the data set (with success message and table reload).
+8. Click the **link** button in the Data Set tab to be redirected to a page where you can download your data as a CSV file.
+8. Click the **CSV link button** in the Data Set tab to go to a page where you can download your data as a CSV file.

 ---